Taitava/obsidian-shellcommands-documentation/Preactions/Prompts.md

 - Create new fields by clicking the *New field* button.
 Fill in the field details:
 	-  Field type on the field's heading line: Choose either _Single line text_ , _Multiline text_, _Toggle_ or _Dropdown menu_.
 	- *Field label*: A question or other label.
 	- *Default value*: What the field will contain at the beginning when the prompt is opened.
-Tip: if you want the prompt to remember the last used value, put here the same variable that you will used in the *Target variable* field, e.g. `{{_my_variable}}`.
+Tip: if you want the prompt to remember the last used value, put here the same variable that you will use in the *Target variable* field, e.g. `{{_my_variable}}`.
 	- *Description*: More detailed instructions on how to fill this field.
 	- *Target variable*: You need to select a [[Custom variables|custom variable]] where the prompt will store the inputted value.
 		- Custom variables are `{{variables}}` that you can create yourself in the settings, and here the dropdown menu also offers you an option to *Create a new custom variable*.
 By selecting that, you will be asked a name for a new custom variable.
 Custom variables always start with `{{_` and end with `}}`, e.g. `{{_my_variable}}`.